Whether it is a collapsed trench wall, that buries a worker or falling of a scaffolding that was not secured correctly.

 Texas employers are not required to carry workers’ compensation

-You need a Construction Accident Lawyer in San Antonio to get what you deserve
+Do You need Construction Accident Lawyers in Laredo to get what you deserve

 If your employer does not have workers’ compensation coverage, you may pursue a personal injury claim against your employer.